Background pattern

 • If you need advice or more information, consult your pharmacist.

-• You should consult a doctor if you get worse or if you also have high fever, skin eruptions or persistent headache, or if you do not improve after 7 days of treatment.
+• You should consult a doctor if it worsens or if you also have a high fever, skin rash, or persistent headache, or if it does not improve after 7 days of treatment.

 1. What is cinfatós and what is it used for

-The dextromethorphan, active principle of this medication, is an antitussive that inhibits the cough reflex.
+Dextromethorphan, the active substance of this medicine, is a cough suppressant that inhibits the cough reflex.

-It is indicated for the symptomatic treatment of a cough not accompanied by expectoration (irritative cough, nervous cough) for adults and adolescents 12 years of age and older.
+It is indicated for the symptomatic treatment of cough that is not accompanied by expectoration (irritative cough, nervous cough) for adults and adolescents from 12 years of age.

-Consult a doctor if it worsens or does not improve after 7 days of treatment.
+You should consult a doctor if it worsens or if it does not improve after 7 days of treatment.

-2. What you need to know before starting to take cinfatós
+2. What you need to know before taking cinfatós

-This medicine may cause dependence.
+This medicine can cause dependence.
 Therefore, treatment should be of short duration.

 Do not take cinfatós